mohammed-haseeb/Bulky_MVC/README.md

 <h3>Bulky MVC is an E-Commerce website based on ASP.NET Core MVC Framework.</h3>
 <br>

-This project is from a course by Bhrugen Patel on Udemy.
+This project is from a course by Bhrugen Patel on <a href="https://www.udemy.com/course/complete-aspnet-core-21-course/">Udemy</a>.
 <br>

 Objectives: